ApryseSDK/pdftron-react-native/DocHome.md

 - {@link Config} - Defines configuration constants for the viewer.
 - {@link DocumentView} - An all-in-one React component for displaying and editing documents of different types.
-- {@link PDFViewCtrl} - A React component for displaying documents when a higher level of customization is required.
 - {@link RNPdftron} - Contains static methods for global library initialization, configuration, and utility methods.

 ## Links